durierem/file_structure/README.md

 fs.path_for(:dir1, :file3) # => /home/john/mydir/dir1/file3
 fs.unmount # deletes all files in /home/john/mydir

-# Bonus: can be mounted in a temporary directory
+# Bonus tip 1: can be mounted in a temporary directory
 Dir.mktmpdir do |dirname|
   fs.mount(dir)
   # do stuff
   fs.unmount
 end

-# Bonus: easily serializable structure (who knows what could be done with this :O)
+# Bonus tip 2: easily serializable structure (who knows what could be done with this :O)
 JSON.dump(fs.structure)
 ```